hcheng826/api_car/README.md

 ## Operation
 There are 2 modes: speech mode and text recognition mode.
 In both mode, the car would stop at each crossroad, triggered by sensing the RFID card.

+### speech mode
-In speech mode, the car decides to turn right or left base on the speech instruction sent from user, which is trancripted using sppech API
+the car decides to turn right or left base on the speech instruction sent from user, which is trancripted using speech API.

+### text recognition mode
-In text recognition mode, the car uses camera to read the sign with text recognition API and turn
+the car uses camera to read the sign with text recognition API and turn.

+ Basically the car switches between 2 states, "forward state" and "listen and turn state".
+In the beginning it's in "forward state".
+When the RFID card is sensed, it turns to "listen and turn state" and turns back to "forward state" after the turn finished.

 ## Speech API
-1

 ## Text Recognition API

 ## Streaming